binnyva/gatsby-garden/README.md

 npm run build
 ```

-PS: You'll need to use `gatsby build --prefix-paths` if you are using a sub-directory for publishing your content.
+PS: You'll need to use `npm run build -- --prefix-paths` if you are using a sub-directory for publishing your content.

 ### Modifying